conda/conda/docs/source/troubleshooting.rst

 Resolution:  Reactivate the environment or run ``hash -r`` (in bash) or ``rehash`` (in zsh)
 -------------------------------------------------------------------------------------------

-The way both bash and zsh work is that when you enter a command, the shell script searches the paths in ``PATH`` one by one until it finds the command.
-The shell script then caches the location (this is called "hashing" in shell terminology), so that when you type the command again, the shell script doesn't have to search the ``PATH`` again.
+The way both bash and zsh work is that when you enter a command, the shell searches the paths in ``PATH`` one by one until it finds the command.
+The shell then caches the location (this is called "hashing" in shell terminology), so that when you type the command again, the shell doesn't have to search the ``PATH`` again.

 The problem is that before you conda installed the program, you ran the command